 GeneCards Summary for CDC14B Gene

 CDC14B (Cell Division Cycle 14B) is a Protein Coding gene.
-Among its related pathways are Cell cycle and Cell cycle.
-GO annotations related to this gene include protein tyrosine phosphatase activity and protein tyrosine/serine/threonine phosphatase activity.
+Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+GO annotations related to this gene include phosphatase activity and protein tyrosine/serine/threonine phosphatase activity.
 An important paralog of this gene is CDC14A.